All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 SURMOUNT Trial Results: What 50-Pound Losses Look Like

 The SURMOUNT clinical trial program provides the strongest evidence for tirzepatide in weight management.
+Check out our Zepbound weight loss timeline for detailed data.

-In SURMOUNT-1, participants on the highest dose (15 mg) lost an average of 22.5% of their body weight over 72 weeks .
-For a 250-pound person, that is roughly 56 pounds.
+In SURMOUNT-1[1], participants on the highest dose (15 mg) lost an average of 22.5% of their body weight over 72 weeks .
+For a 250-pound person, that's roughly 56 pounds.
 Even at the middle dose (10 mg), average weight loss was 19.5%.
 These are the largest weight reductions seen in any obesity medication trial to date.

 Tirzepatide Dose Average Weight Loss (%) Participants Losing 20%+